Fuel Tech Experts

 “If that fuel additive were any good, it already would be in use in our fuels.”

-If you subscribe to any of the above, then congratulations, please go to the top of the class of automatons because you are the perfect consumer to many of these companies; you are a marketing department’s dream.
+If you subscribe to any of the above, you are the perfect consumer of many of these companies; you are a marketing department’s dream.
 This is said with all due respect, and I mean that sincerely.
-That said, I will provide you with some food for thought, and hopefully, it will shed some well overdue light on this subject.
+I will provide you with some food for thought though, and hopefully, it will shed some well-overdue light on this subject.

 I’ll address the last quote first.

 So what was the issue?
 From the limited feedback, it is understood that the fuel economy gained from the catalyst in the product was too high at around 5% and around twice that of the competitor product.
-They both provided cleaning, offered fuel system protection, handled water contamination, etc. But the MPG gains were such that the distributor would lose money, even with the extra money charged for the premium fuel.
-Oh, a conspiracy!?
-No, and you will hear this mentioned a great deal in this article – IT IS BASIC ECONOMICS.
+They both provided cleaning, protected fuel systems, handled water contamination, etc. However, the MPG gains meant the distributor would lose money, even with the extra money charged for the premium fuel.
 The release of innovative technology is often balanced against strict economic criteria, targets, and other similar constraints.

-Two years ago, an extremely VERY well-known manufacturer of diesel fuel system parts, injectors, high-pressure fuel pumps, and so on sent a memorandum to all of its dealers and garages outlining the risks of fuel additives and indirectly prohibiting their use.
-This manufacturer said fuel additives are the devil’s work, and will cause damage, etc. Granted, some additives don’t deliver results as stated on the tin, but I have yet to see fuel system parts damaged from their use.
-Unsurprisingly, there are many reports of injector and pump damage from using poor quality fuels, contaminated fuels, and hence fuels that are NOT fortified with high-quality additives.
+Two years ago, an extremely, VERY well-known manufacturer of diesel fuel system parts, injectors, high-pressure fuel pumps, and so on sent a memorandum to all of its dealers and garages outlining the risks of fuel additives and indirectly prohibiting their use.
+This manufacturer said fuel additives will cause damage.
+Granted, some additives don’t deliver results as stated on the tin, but I have yet to see fuel system parts damaged from their use.
+Unsurprisingly, there are many reports of injector and pump damage from using poor quality fuels, contaminated fuels, and hence fuels that are not treated with high-quality additives.

 Let’s look at the second quote.